ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+y.
+If you
+would qualify her for conversation,
+you must give her something to talk
+aboui; give her education with the
+actual world, and its transpiring
+events.
+Urge her to read newspapers,
+and become familiar with the present
+character and improvements of our
+race.
+History is of some importance;
+but the past world is dead ; we have
+nothing to do with it.
+Our thoughts
+and our concerns should be for the
+present world; to know what it is and
 improve its condition.
 Let her have
 an intelligent opinion, and be able to
 sustain intelligent conversation &quot;Ac­